 Individuals Not Eligible for Form I-766

 As previously mentioned, not everyone is eligible for an employment authorization document.
-Those that are not eligible for Form I-766 include:
+Those who are not eligible for Form I-766 include:

-In order to renew your employment authorization card you will need to do the following:
+To renew your employment authorization card, you will need to do the following:

-3. Gather all necessary supporting documents including the previous EAD card, I-94 arrival/departure records, etc.
+- Gather all necessary supporting documents, including the previous EAD card, I-94 arrival/departure records, etc.

 The EAD (I-765) renewal application process can take between 2 and 16 months.
 This is largely dependent on your current status in the U.S. and the service center handling your case.
 Check out this Work Permit (EAD) Renewal: The Complete Guide to I-765 Renewal in 2023.